-The Southwestern Archeology Laboratory processes artifact collections and conducts data entry for artifacts collected from archeological sites in the American Southwest.
-In addition, the laboratory conducts experimental research with clays, temper and ceramics.
-It contains one muffle furnace and a drying oven.
+The Material Sciences Laboratory processes artifact collections and conducts data entry for artifacts collected from archeological sites in the American Southwest and Texas.
+It conducts experimental research with clays, temper and ceramics and contains a ceramic kiln, muffle furnace, drying oven, and digital and petrographic microscopes.

-The Laboratory of Traditional Technology is used for carrying out systematic technological and performance analyses of clays and ceramics from archeological sites to better understand variability in regional assemblages.
+The Laboratory of Traditional Technology is used for carrying out systematic technological and performance analyses of materials from archeological sites, as well as experimental archaeological research, to better understand variability in regional assemblages.
 On-site special equipment includes binocular microscopes and muffle furnaces.